Allegany County cases of COVID-19 up to 6

-BELMONT — Allegany County reported Saturday that four additional residents have tested positive for COVID-19, bringing the county's total to six as cases are increasing in the area.
+BELMONT — Allegany County reported over the weekend that four additional residents have tested positive for coronavirus, bringing the county’s total to six as cases are increasing in the area.

-Cattaraugus County public health officials reported a second confirmed case on Saturday as well.
+Cattaraugus County public health officials reported more confirmed cases over the weekend as well.

 “COVID-19 is here as expected,” Allegany County Legislature Chairman and County Administrator Carissa M. Knapp said in the county’s coronavirus update.
 “At this point in time, it does not matter what township the cases are in, where they may or may not have shopped at, what places in the community they may or may not have visited, COVID-19 is in our community.”